DanielDaCosta/COVID-19-Analysis/README.md

 # Model

 The project uses a SEIR model.
-The SEIR model the flow of the population between 4 states:
+The SEIR models the flow of the population between 4 states:
 - Susceptible (S)
 - Exposed (E)
 - Infected (I)